plone/training/extending.rst

 Monkey Patching.

-In code, during load time I import some code and replace it with my code.
+It means that I change code in other files while my file gets loaded.

 If I would want to have an extensible registry of icons for different content types, I could create a global dictionary, and whoever implements a new icon for a different content type, would add an entry to my dictionary during import time.

 This does not scale.
 Multiple plugins might overwrite each other, you would explain people that they have to reorder the imports, and then, suddenly, you will to import feature A before B, B before C and C before A, or else you application won't work.

-Here comes the Zope Component Architecture and ZCML to your rescue.
+The Zope Component Architecture with its ZCML configuration is the answer for your problems.

 With ZCML you declare utilities, adapters and browser views in ZCML, which is a XML dialect.